Community Banking Can Help Build a Better St. Louis. Here’s How.

 Does the bank have a passion for SMB’s (small to mid-sized businesses) and burgeoning entrepreneurs?

 Does the bank have a passion for its community?

 Does the bank really know its community?

-At Saint Louis Bank, the answer to each of these questions is “Yes.”
+At Saint Louis Bank, the answer to each of these questions is a resounding “Yes.”

-We have a passion for providing service to our clients, our entrepreneurs because we are entrepreneurs.
-In 2018, our CEO, Travis Liebig, led a group that purchased and is reinventing Saint Louis Bank around this higher standard.
+We have a passion for providing exceptional service to our clients.
+In 2018, our President & CEO, Travis Liebig, led a group of investors who purchased and are reinventing Saint Louis Bank around this higher standard.
 That’s right: In case it wasn’t obvious, we not only have a passion for our community—we are literally named for our community.